ecxod/gumicorn/docs/source/settings.rst

 Only has an effect when specified on the command line or as part of an application specific configuration.

-By default, a file named ``gunicorn.conf.py`` will be read from the same directory where gunicorn is being run.
+By default, a file named ``gumicorn.conf.py`` will be read from the same directory where gumicorn is being run.

 .. versionchanged:: 19.4
    Loading the config from a Python module requires the ``python:``